 06 of 09

-This day is also known as the Day of Slavonic Alphabet and Culture and the Day of Saints Cyril and Methodius.
-This day celebrates the Cyrillic alphabet and its developers, Cyril and Methodius.
-In the 9th century, these two Greek monks created this alphabet, a form of which is still in use today in Bulgaria.
+This day is also known as the Day of Slavonic Alphabet and Culture and the Day of Sts.
+Cyril and Methodius.
+This unusual holiday celebrates the Cyrillic alphabet and its developers, Cyril and Methodius.
+In the ninth century, these two Greek monks created the Cyrillic alphabet, a form of which is still in use today in Bulgaria.

 07 of 09

 This day celebrates the unification of Bulgaria with the province of Eastern Rumelia in the 19th century.
 The unification almost doubled Bulgaria's size.
-The day is marked with public ceremonies.
+As with other national holidays dealing with borders and origin, the day is honored with public ceremonies.

 08 of 09